paulshaun-kdtk/WebPack_Linked-List/README.md

 # 📖 toDo List <a name="about-project"></a>

-**Awesome Books** An online task manager that allows users set goals and their follow up on them later.
+**toDo List Books** An online task manager that allows users set goals and their follow up on them later.

 ## 🛠 Built With <a name="built-with"></a>
 The app is built using Webpack as a bundler.